-All staff have been given training on the SEN Code of Practice and are kept up to date with developments in this area.
-The Sendco has the NASENCO qualification.
-Staff have had training in a range of specific special needs and techniques, including dyslexia awareness, precision teaching, speech and language and social emotional and mental health needs.
+All staff have been given training on the SEND Code of Practice and are kept up to date with developments in this area.
+The SENDCO has the NASENCO qualification.

+Staff have had training in a range of specific additional needs and techniques, including dyslexia awareness, precision teaching, speech and language and social emotional and mental health needs.
+Many staff are Team Teach trained.